-Please join the Washington University Alumni Association and Gephardt Institute for Civic and Community Engagement for a thought-provoking group discussion on the universally acclaimed Between the World and Me by Ta-Nehisi Coates.
+Please join the Washington University Alumni Association and Gephardt Institute for Civic and Community Engagement for a thought-provoking group discussion on Frankenstein by Mary Shelley.

-Alumni and parents across St. Louis will meet to discuss the book this spring as part of the First Year Reading Program.
+In the fall of 2017, alumni and parents will meet to discuss the book as part of the Washington University Common Reading Program.
 Participants in the alumni and parents program will read the book and then gather to delve into complex issues and questions raised in the book.
-In the spirit of civic engagement, these discussions will foster dialogue, learning, and listening which are the foundation of strong communities.
+In the spirit of civic engagement, these discussions will foster dialogue, learning, and listening, which are the foundation of strong communities.

 About the Alumni and Parent Book Discussions and Common Reading Program